Skip to content

 • iam:PutRolePolicy - attach inline policy to a role

-The principal can obtain credentials for a more privileged identity.
+The principal can obtain credentials for a more privileged identity, or bypass MFA defenses.

 • iam:CreateAccessKey - create access keys for another user